The hardware to mount or wire a LEDress display is an option on the order form. For a printable installation instruction sheet, click here.

 C) Wall hung; D) Attach both ends of the enclosure

-The simplest method of mounting to a house is to use the LEDress enclosure's own screws to attach commonly available hardware (see the Hardware link for details) to it and then to the house.
+The simplest method of mounting to a house is to use the LEDress enclosure's own screws to attach commonly available hardware to it and then to the house.
 This avoids drilling extra holes into the enclosure.
-Three basic ways of mounting are:
+If doing this, just do one corner screw at a time; removing both top or bottom screws will cause the digits to pop out of their slots.

 - Soffit, or overhead-mounted